skip to navigationskip to main content

 Cash Accounting

-If you have a large debtor value outstanding then you could save money by converting to cash accounting.
+If you typically have large debtor values outstanding then you could save money by converting to cash accounting.
 This excellent scheme is where you only pay VAT on sales you have actually been paid for.
 Correspondingly you only claim VAT on purchases you have actually paid off.
 There is an £1.35m pa turnover threshold.
 If you are on this scheme print off ‘Sales Tax Summary [Cash]’ and use it to complete the VAT return.

 Annual Accounting